hdesai17/chemoproteogenomics/README.md

 Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.

+### Before Running

+:warning: Several files require path updates (see individual helper scripts)

 ### Running

 `./2-stage-run.sh` or `sh 2-stage-run.sh`

-:warning: Several files require path updates (see individual helper scripts)